hello-robot/stretch_web_teleop/README.md

 # Overview
 This interface enables a user to remotely teleoperate a Stretch robot through a web browser.
-The interface has been tested using Ubuntu 20.04, ROS Noetic and Google Chrome.
+The interface has been tested using Ubuntu 20.04, ROS Noetic, Python 3.8 and Google Chrome.

 **WARNING: This prototype code and there are security issues.
 Use this code at your own risk.**